gadams999/greengrass-base-accelerator/README.md

 ```

-Modify the `cdk.json` attributes for your development use:
+Copy or rename `cdk/cdk.json.orig` to  `cdk.json`, then modify these attributes for your development use:

 * `profile` - Name of AWS profile to use for permissions (must be changed from `REPLACE_WITH_PROFILE_NAME`)
 * `context.stack_name` - CloudFormation stack name to use (must be changed from `REPLACE_WITH_STACK_NAME`)